pbattican/jck/RULES.md

 <span style="text-decoration:underline;">Volunteers</span>

-* You may only send volunteers to ideological partners of your faction leader, future faction leader (see ideological spectrum above), or player-controlled future faction members (regardless of ideology)
+* You may only send volunteers to ideological partners of your faction leader
 * **Each faction has a maximum limit of 8 volunteers usable in any single conflict until the Second Weltkrieg**. **_The American Civil War’s limit is 10. _**
 * **_Volunteer width is 24W if a player is directly involved in the war, otherwise no maximum width.
 American Civil War has no limit._**
 * Motorized/motorized variants, Mechanized, tanks/tank variants and armored recon are not allowed in volunteer divisions until **the Second Weltkrieg**.**_ ACW only: Ignore previous, light tank battalions are the only tanks allowed._** _Light Armored Recon (Armored Cars) and motorized recon are allowed._
 * Sending volunteers to **Qing is BANNED**. **Sending volunteers to player nations in China that ally with the QingEmpire is also BANNED**.
-* The Co Prosperity Sphere is allowed to send volunteers to the **Pacific States of America [PSA]**
+* The Co Prosperity Sphere and Moscow Accord are allowed to send volunteers to the **Pacific States of America [PSA]**
 * Volunteers to **Afghanistan** are not allowed.
 * Volunteers To **Dutch East Indies** are not allowed if there is a player on **Insulindia**
 * You may not recall volunteers if your volunteers are within 3 tiles from enemy forces.